 Whether you want on-demand video or live TV streams, you can’t go wrong with an Apple TV.
-But content varies widely from country to country, and in some places, you might not be able to use Apple TV at all.
-If you take your Apple TV out of the country where your iTunes account and payment method are registered, you could quickly run into geographic restrictions on the content you’re allowed to view.
+But iTunes content varies widely from country to country, and in some places, you might not be able to use Apple TV at all.
+If you take your Apple TV out of the country where your iTunes account and payment method are registered, you could quickly run into geographic restrictions on the content you’re allowed to access.

 You can unblock geo-locked content on Apple TV with a VPN.
-Short for virtual private network, a VPN encrypts all of a device’s internet traffic and routes it through an intermediary server in a location of the user’s choosing.
+Short for virtual private network, a VPN service encrypts all of a device’s internet traffic and routes it through an intermediary server in a virtual location of the user’s choosing.
 Unfortunately, Apple TV doesn’t support VPN software, but you can install the VPN on the wifi router that the Apple TV is connected to.
 More on that below.

 We’ve curated a list of the best VPNs for Apple TV 4, 3, and 1 based on the following criteria:

 - Servers located in most countries where Apple TV is supported

 - High speed and unlimited bandwidth for HD and 4K streams

 - Quick and competent customer support if you need help with setup

 - Bonus if a pre-flashed VPN router is available for purchase